uhuhuuhuhu/VALORANT-EXTERNAL/README.md

 ---

 <p id="star" align="center">
 Like this project?
-Feel free to leave a star ⭐<br>
+Feel free to leave a star ⭐!
+We also appreciate any feedback!<br>
 <a href=#top>Back to Top</a>
 </p>